Wells-next-the-Sea

-Wells-next-the-Sea is a port town on the north coast of Norfolk, England.
+Wells-next-the-Sea is a port town and civil parish in the North Norfolk district, in the county of Norfolk, England.

-The civil parish has an area of 16.31 km2 and in 2001 had a population of 2,451, reducing to 2,165 at the 2011 census.
+The parish has an area of 16.31 km2 and in 2001 had a population of 2,451, reducing to 2,165 at the 2011 census.

-Wells is 15 mi to the east of the resort Hunstanton, 20 mi to the west of Cromer, and 10 mi north of Fakenham.
-The city Norwich lies 32 mi to the south-east.
+It is on the north coast and is 15 mi to the east of the resort Hunstanton, 20 mi to the west of Cromer, and 10 mi north of Fakenham.
+The city of Norwich lies 32 mi to the south-east.
 Nearby villages include Blakeney, Burnham Market, Burnham Thorpe, Holkham and Walsingham.

 Origin of name

 The name is Guella in the Domesday Book of 1086 (half gallicised, half Latinised from Anglian Wella, a spring).
 This derives from spring wells, of which Wells used to have many, rising through the chalk of the area.
 The town became Wells-next-the-Sea from juxta mare in the 14th century to distinguish it from other places of the same name.
 It appears as Wells Next the Sea (no hyphens) on the Ordnance Survey maps of 1838 and 1921.
 When the Wells and Fakenham Railway was opened on 1 December 1857, the terminus was given the name of Wells-on-Sea.
 In 1956 the Wells Urban District Council voted to re-adopt the name Wells-next-the-Sea, and this has been the official name since then.